If you’re using a personal Google Account, you can investigate suspicious activity on your account.

-As an administrator, you can use email alerts to notify you if there’s suspicious sign-in activity for one of your users.
-For example, we might notice a sign-in attempt that doesn’t match a user’s normal behavior.
-In most cases, before we send you an alert, we present the user with an extra security question or challenge.
-If the user fails or abandons the challenge, we send you the alert.
+As a Google Workspace administrator, you can use email alerts to notify you if there’s suspicious sign-in activity for your users.
+For example, Google might notice a sign-in attempt that doesn’t match a user’s normal behavior.
+Usually, before Google sends you an alert, Google presents the user with an extra security question or challenge.
+If the user fails or abandons the challenge, the Google sends you the alert.
 The alert warns you that someone has the suspended user's password.
-For more information, see Administrator email alerts.
+For more information, go to Administrator email alerts.

 Examples of suspicious logins